- Undergraduate degree from an Association to Advance Collegiate Schools of Business (AACSB*) accredited institution.

 - Minimum cumulative GPA for accounting upper-division courses of 3.0 on a 4.0 scale.

-- A grade of B or better (≥ 3.0 on a 4.0 scale) is required for each of the following core courses or its equivalent:
+- A GPA of at least 2.9 on a 4.0 scale is required for the following courses and at most one C:

 - ACCT 311 (Intermediate Accounting I)

 - ACCT 312 (Intermediate Accounting II)

 - ACCT 320 (Cost Accounting)

 - ACCT 418 (Tax I)